danielcavero1/dancavero/README.md

 This website acts as a resume/CV/profile.
 In it I will hopefully have documented and exhibited the most prominent projects during my carreer.
 It is an ongoing project itself that I am using to learn coding and web developement.

 I used a site template I found on the internet.
 Below is posted the readme.txt file that came with the template.
 It is easy to use and open source!
+The template liscence is in the HTL5LICENSE.txt file in the repo.

 Landed by HTML5 UP
 html5up.net | @ajlkn